-Maybe camping isn’t really your thing and rather than roughing it in a tent you’d prefer the comforts of a cabin.
-Good news, Porteau Cove has that covered as well.
+If Porteau Cove camping isn’t really your thing and rather than roughing it in a tent you’d prefer the comforts of a cabin then good news, Porteau Cove has that covered as well.
 The two Olympic Legacy cabins were built for use as kiosks and park showcases at Simon Fraser University during the 2010 Winter Olympics.
-Now they are in Porteau Cove, where you can stay in them year-round.
-Each cabin features a bedroom, loft, kitchen, deck, heat, wifi and holds up to 4 people.
-They book up quickly but you can call 604-986-9371 for reservations ($189-259).

 9. To Stay Up Late for Porteau Cove Stargazing and to See the Northern Lights

 Being far enough from major urban centres, Porteau Cove is a fabulous stargazing location and between October and March there is a very good chance you will see the Aurora Borealis (Northern Lights).

 There is a large viewing deck overlooking Howe Sound that offers phenomenal sky views, which is particularly popular during special meteorological and lunar events.
 You can plan ahead for your night time visit by checking out the Porteau Cove Clear Sky Chart.